NGOLDWEEKLY/NGOLDWEEKLY/README.md

 - 👀 I’m interested in CTF and Competitive Programming
 - 🌱 I’m currently pursuing computer science in UTAR.
 - 🎶 I'm able to code using C++, Python, Java, HTML, CSS, JS, PHP, SQL
+- 🌱 I have experienced in various generative AI projects (Involved in LLMs like GPT-3.5, GPT-4, PaLM, Gemini)
-- 💞️ I’m looking for an internship opportunity to gain industrial experience.
+- 💞️ I’m looking for a job opportunity as a graduating student.
 - 📫 Feel free to reach me at ngoldweekly@gmail.com.

 <!---